-- The pervasiveness of BYOD computing
+- The proliferation of BYOD computing

-- Bandwidth-intensive rich media apps
+- Bandwidth-intensive rich media applications

 - Social business technologies

 - The rise of Big Data in data analytics

 Cisco's latest portfolio of Catalyst switches are ideal for the distribution and core layers layers of enterprise campus environments where mobile and stationary employees must be supported with consistent high throughput, secure user access control, careful segmentation, application intelligence, and wired and wireless convergence.
 Catalyst switches are designed to meet the need for performance and intelligence with capabilities that include high-port-count 10, 40, and 100 Gigabit Ethernet support, switching throughput over 25T for each switch, a comprehensive suite of tools such as Easy Virtual Network to simplify the deployment of VLANs, Virtual Switching System technology for stateful failover with subsecond virtual switch restoration and 99.999% availability, IPv6 capability, Application Visibility and Control (AVC) to maximize network resource usage, and advanced Quality of Service (QoS) capabilities for business-critical data control.